Suitable for those already producing who want to expand their knowledge

 How does the timetable work?

-As this is a bundle of 4 modules, we're totally flexible with when you take the modules.
-You just let us know what dates you want to book onto and we will sort the rest.
+As this is a bundle of 4 modules, we're totally flexible with which dates you pick.
+Just let us know which options based on the dates above, and we will sort the rest.

 It's fine to take breaks between modules, or do several in the same month.

-Speak to a course advisor to work out a timetable, or view modules dates here.
+Speak to a course advisor to work out a timetable.

 Are there entry requirements for this course?